dotman14/dicttowddx/README.md

 # dicttowddx

-This is a python script that converts a python dictionary to a wddx string.
+This is a Python lib that converts a Python dictionary to a WDDX string.
 This is useful when you want to exchange with endpoints that support WDDX format.

 ## Installation